yoggy/ScanBLE/README.md

 ScanBLE
 ========
-This is a sample program that scans the BLE Device.
+This is a sample program that scans BLE Devices.